-Next March, the Palau de la Música Catalana will host the 70th edition of the Maria Canals International Music Competition.
-From 23 March to 3 April 2025, Barcelona will be filled with the sound of piano music as the best candidates from all over the world compete for the prestigious prizes offered by the Maria Canals Competition.
-The winners will take home more than 80,000 euros in prizes.
-Young talents who want to turn their passion for the piano into a career will be welcomed to Barcelona at the beginning of spring.
+Next March, the 71st Maria Canals International Piano Competition will take place at the Palau de la Música Catalana.
+From March 15 to March 26, 2026, Barcelona will be filled with piano music as the best candidates from around the world compete for the prestigious prizes offered by the Maria Canals Competition.
+The winners will receive over €80,000 in awards.
+Young talents who aspire to turn their passion for the piano into a profession will be welcomed in Barcelona at the height of spring’s bloom.

 Morning and afternoon session